dunderhay/CCTV-v380-pro/README.md

 This could be an interesting area for additional research.

----
-### Not a Finding but Interesting...
+## An interesting aside

-When first testing my password capturing admin credentials script, I was super excited to see a username and password roll in within a few seconds.
-However, after repeating the process, I received a different password, and then another...
-It appears that someone is attempting to brute-force passwords for some of these devices.
+When first testing my (password-capturing script)[#user-content-capturing-device-credentials], I was super excited to see a username and password roll in within a few seconds.
+However, after repeating the process, I quickly received a different password, and then another...

 ```
 [+] Valid relay server IP address found: 118.190.204.96:53067